ns.viz Functions¶

 )

-You can read more about plot_bar
+You can read more about plot_bar in its section below.

-Creating plots from a DataFrame
+Creating plots from a DataFrame ¶

-information isn't explicitly needed to create this type of chart; it was just needed to assign conditions to each well and then visualize based on the conditions.
+From the plot_bar charts above, it should be clear that the well information isn't explicitly needed to create this type of chart; it was just needed to assign conditions to each well and then visualize based on the conditions.

-) take this into account and can be called as stand-alone functions that take a generic DataFrame
+plot_bar (and many other plotting functions in ns.viz) take this into account and can be called as stand-alone functions that take a generic DataFrame object, in the event that these plots are needed for a non-plate object.

-Let's visualize the same dataset above, but without any well information so that it is not compatible with ns.Plate
+Let's visualize the same dataset above, but without any well information so that it is not compatible with ns.Plate.

 nonplate = pt.df[['condition_1', 'condition_2', 'value']].copy()